Pittvandewitt/Wavelet/docs/Troubleshooting.md

 ## No sound difference via Bluetooth device or external DAC
 Some devices ship libraries used by Wavelet that don't support the sample rate used by your Bluetooth device or DAC.
-To fix this issue for Bluetooth devices, go to your device [device developer] options and set the Bluetooth sample rate to 48kHz and/or the Bluetooth codec to SBC.
+To fix this issue for Bluetooth devices, go to your device [developer options] and set the Bluetooth sample rate to 48kHz and/or the Bluetooth codec to SBC.
 Unfortunately no solution is known for external DACs.